mrspeaker/cocoscii/README.md

 # Cocoscii

-This is a javascript (ES2015) version of the yesterday's neat-o hack [ASCIImage](http://asciimage.org/) by Charles Parnot.
+This is a javascript (ES2015) version of yesterday's neat-o hack [ASCIImage](http://asciimage.org/) by Charles Parnot.
 ASCIImage lets you create icons by defining some control points for drawing lines, paths, and circles.
 You can also style each shape individually.
 [Read all about the original project](http://cocoamine.net/blog/2015/03/20/replacing-photoshop-with-nsstring/), then come back here.

 This is the JavaScript version by Mr Speaker, and creates standard DOM images (see [cocoscii.js](https://github.com/mrspeaker/cocoscii/blob/master/src/cocoscii.js) for the ES6).
 Usage looks like this: